Ninja-Squad/ninja-squad.github.com/_posts/2013-03-28-getting-started-with-lambdas-part-2.md

     (a) -> a * a;

-Mais la lambda pourrait même ici se passer des parathèses autour des paramètres :
+Mais la lambda pourrait même ici se passer des parenthèses autour des paramètres :

     a -> a * a;